Vice President, Chief Operating Officer (COO) Salary

 Popular Skills for Vice President, Chief Operating Officer (COO)

-Survey takers working as Chief Operating Officers report using a large range of professional skills.
+Chief Operating Officers report using a deep pool of skills on the job.
 Most notably, skills in Telecommunications, Operations Management, Strategic Planning, and Sales Management are correlated to pay that is above average.
 Those listing Microsoft Word as a skill should be prepared for drastically lower pay.
 Microsoft Excel and Microsoft Office also typically command lower compensation.
-It is often found that people who know Operations Management are also skilled in Microsoft Excel and Microsoft Office.
+Most people skilled in Operations Management are similarly competent in Microsoft Excel and Microsoft Office.

 Pay by Experience Level for Vice President, Chief Operating Officer (COO)